Code-Institute-Submissions/farescalculator/README.md

 - To allow the user to free type place names in Search and present a matching Search results page.
 - To migrate all Excel data to a database.
 - To enhance the VBA json generating code to pick up data from database and convert the data to meaningful json.
-- To link into Irish Rail and Bus Eireann journey planners.
+- To link into Irish Rail and Bus Eireann Fares Calculators.
 - To incorporate a QR Code creator to link directly to route urls.
 - To put in Extensive Error trapping.